 Sometimes things become heated between two people who are close.
 Sometimes, this can escalate into accusations of violence or of threats of violence.
 When reported to police, these accusations can set off a chain of events that can be very difficult to stop, and that can result in very severe consequences, even if the person accused is not convicted.

-Domestic Violence in Florida is defined as an assault, aggravated assault, battery, aggravated battery, sexual assault, sexual battery, stalking, aggravated stalking, kidnapping, false imprisonment, or any criminal offense resulting in physical injury or death, committed by a family or household member against another family or household member.
+Domestic Violence in Florida is defined within Chapter 741, Section 28 of the Floria Statutes as an assault, aggravated assault, battery, aggravated battery, sexual assault, sexual battery, stalking, aggravated stalking, kidnapping, false imprisonment, or any criminal offense resulting in physical injury or death, committed by a family or household member against another family or household member.
 Under Florida Statutes "family or household member" is defined as person whom are: 1) current or former spouses, 2) persons related by blood or marriage, 3) persons currently or formerly residing together as a family, or 4) parents who have a child in common, regardless of whether they were at any time married.
+For a reading of the statute please refer to the following link https://www.flsenate.gov/Laws/Statutes/2011/741.28

-It is important to note that under the definition, with the one exception of parents who have a child in common, the persons who are involved in "domestic violence", must currently or previously have resided together in the same single dwelling unit in order to be considered a "family or household" member under Florida law.
+It is important to note that under the definition, with the one exception of parents who have a child in common, any persons who are defined as being involved in "domestic violence", must currently or previously have resided together in the same single dwelling unit in order to be considered a "family or household" member under Florida law.

 Some of the domestic violence matters our firm handles include but are not limited to the following:

-At The Law Offices of James B. Coulter, we represent people accused of any offense that may be considered domestic violence in the Brevard County and Brevard County Courts We fight for the rights of the accused both in criminal proceedings and in injunctions for protection hearings that often accompany abuse allegations.
+At The Law Offices of James B. Coulter, we represent people accused of any offense that may be considered domestic violence in the areas surrounding the city of Melbourne and Brevard County and wihtin the Brevard County Courts.
+We fight for the rights of the accused both in criminal proceedings and in injunctions for protection hearings in Brevard Florida that often accompany abuse allegations.

 A Melbourne Florida domestic violence lawyer from The Law Offices of James B. Coulter will fight to obtain the best possible result for you and your family.
 We represent both natives of the Melbourne Florida and Brevard County area as well as visitors from out of state or out of the country.
 Give us a call at (321) 586-9944 to set up a free consultation.